directus/directus/docs/app/user-directory.md

 ## How it Works

-This module is a management system that enables one to View, Invite, Create, Edit, and Delete Users.
-In order to understand and use this module effectively, you will need to understand [Users, Roles, and Permissions](/configuration/users-roles-permissions.md).
+This Module is a management system that enables one to view, invite, create, edit, and delete Users.
+In order to understand and use this Module effectively, you will need to understand [Users, Roles, and Permissions](/configuration/users-roles-permissions.md).

 ## Access Permissions

 The permissions configured for your Role will determine what you can see and do inside the User Directory.
-Administrators have full permissions.
-By default, Public has no access permissions _(to anything)_ and other _User_ Roles have limited access permissions.
-These permissions can be fully configured in **Settings > Roles & Permissions** with all but one exception...
-A User must at the very least have read permissions for itself on the Directus Users Collection, so that is actually hard-wired and unchangeable in every new Role created.
-By default, new Roles also allow Users to Edit their own information, but this can be reconfigured.
+Roles with _Admin Access_ enabled are created with full Permissions.
+Roles with _App Access_ enabled are created with some limited Permissions configured by default.
+Roles that have neither _Admin_ nor _App Access_ enabled (such as the built-in _Public_ Role) are created with no access permissions _(to anything)_ by default.
+Default permissions can be fully configured in **Settings > Roles & Permissions**.

 ## User Directory Page

-Lists all Users in a project, with a navigation that allows quick access to Users by Role.
+Lists all Users in a Project, with a navigation that allows quick access to Users by Role.
 This page has the same functionality as other [Content Pages](/app/content-collections/).

 <video title="User Directory Options" autoplay muted loop controls>